.

 Understanding Islam: Difference between Islam and Iman

 We have written a number of posts to clear many a doubt about Islam and how to better understand it.
-Today we take on a subject which is mostly misunderstood and many non-Muslims, and even Muslims.
+Today we take on a subject which is mostly misunderstood by many non-Muslims, and even Muslims.
 But perhaps we are too shy to clear our doubts and understand various terminologies related to Islam.
 The theme thus being discussed in this post is The Difference between Islam and īmān (إِيمَان ).

 To start with, many believe that by taking Shahadah, one has become a Muslim and that is all about it.
 But those who ponder over religious matters know for sure that by taking Shahadah, they have only taken the first step on a long and arduous journey that lies ahead after entering the fold of Islam.